HATBE/WebAppCollection/README.md

 - A Tic Tac Toe Game for the JS console
 - ...

 Have a look!
-You can open the folders and see screenshots of the project.
+You can open the folders and see screenshots of the project. \
+You can find links to all projects in the root index.html file